 It’s worth mentioning that, brake systems on conventional vehicle work in a 70/30 power distribution, meaning that 70% of the brake power will be sent to the front axle of the vehicle while the rest is taken care of by the rear axle.

 Brake systems are made that way to send most of the weight of the car towards the front when braking.
 A setup like this also explains why drum brakes are almost exclusively used on rear axles.
-At least, this is true for all vehicles made after the 70’s.
-Disc brakes will consequently need to be replaced almost twice as often as drum brakes and will also be more prone to strange noises problem.
+At least, this is true for all vehicles made after the ’70s.
+Disc brakes will consequently need to be replaced almost twice as often as drum brakes.
+They will also be more prone to strange noises problem.

 But why are my brakes so noisy then?

 Vibration is the main cause of brake noises and all brake components vibrate to a certain degree and generate an initial noise.
-Most of the time, this initial noise can’t be perceived by the human ear partly due to the attenuation effect generated in the system by the larger components of the brake.
+Most of the time, this initial noise can’t be perceived by the human ear.
+This is partly due to the attenuation effect generated in the system by the larger components of the brake.

 The key to initial noise attenuation is the stability or rigidity of the brake components.
-On most OEM brake parts, attenuation is also supported by insulating shims or noise canceling gaskets that reduce as much vibration between the contact surface of the rotors and the brake pada as possible.
+On most OEM brake parts, attenuation is also supported by insulating shims or noise-canceling gaskets.
+They reduce as much vibration between the contact surface of the rotors and the brake pada as possible.

 More important vibrations can also be caused by rust, deformed or loose parts, uneven wear or sometimes completely worn out components needing to be replaced.
 As components become brittle or wear out due to heat and stress, they can become loose.
 Any vibration resulting from the different points in contact will cause an audible and annoying noise such as a whistle or a metal grinding noise.

-Many technicians believe that replacing pads with ones made of a “softer” friction material, typically “ceramic” brake pads, will solve noise problems.
+Many technicians believe that replacing pads with ones made of “softer” friction material.
+Typically “ceramic” brake pads will solve noise problems.
 In fact, and even if it is sometimes true, changing to a “softer” material will actually modify the balance of the brakes.